Embedded Car Insurance Explained: Buying Coverage at the Dealership

 Automaker / Platform Insurance Partner How It Works

-Tesla Tesla Insurance (in-house) Uses real-time vehicle sensor data and a Safety Score to price premiums; now available in 13 states including Florida (added Dec.
-2025), with Tennessee targeted next
+Tesla Tesla Insurance (in-house) Uses real-time vehicle sensor data and a Safety Score to price premiums; available in 13 states as of early 2026, with Indiana and Tennessee targeted for expansion, plus FSD mileage-based discounts rolling out

 Toyota Toggle (Farmers) / Nationwide Customers can obtain quotes during or after purchase; Nationwide uses driving data for personalized premium discounts